Tomaubier/CoperniFUS/README.md

 For detailed instructions, [checkout the documentation here](https://copernifus.readthedocs.io/en/latest/index.html).

 1. Make sure [Blender 4.1](https://download.blender.org/release/Blender4.1/) is installed on your system.
 It will be used by [trimesh](https://trimesh.org) to perform boolean operations.
-2. Optional but highly recommended: setup a dedicated Python 3.12 environment
+2. Optional but highly recommended: setup a dedicated Python 3.12 environment (I recommended using [miniconda](https://docs.anaconda.com/miniconda/install/))
     - Using `conda`: `conda create -n coperniFUS_env python=3.12`
     - Activate the newly created environment using `conda activate coperniFUS_env`
-3. Install `coperniFUS` using `pip`
+3. Install `coperniFUS` using `pip` (if you are using windows, you might need to install Git)
     - `pip install git+https://github.com/Tomaubier/CoperniFUS.git`
 4. Launch `coperniFUS` by running `coperniFUS` in a terminal.